CWKrahtz/KrahtzHero/README.md

 ### Challenges
 * The understanding and implementation of react in the start was hard but with the help of other people it got easier.
 * The fact that the API was not working for most of the time was stressing me out.
-* The fix was to add '.php' in the Superhero API and I needed to figure out how to create the 'hash' in the MArvel API.
+* The fix was to add '.php' in the Superhero API and I needed to figure out how to create the 'hash' in the Marvel API.
 * The chart Options do not want to be updated

 # Future Implementation
 * Add chart limits for the Timeline page to see a change in the time.
-* DIsplay more heroes in the dropdown to increase to variety in heroes that the user can select from
+* Display more heroes in the dropdown to increase to variety of heroes that the user can select from
 * Display more general information on the dashboard page.
 * Display more information on the selected character on the compare page and the timeline page.
 Currently, it is only data being displayed on a chart.
-* INcrease the size of the Charts on both pages (compare and timeline).
+* Increase the size of the Charts on both pages (compare and timeline).

 # Final Outcome
 ## Mockups